Skip to content

 ✦ Stable Marbles (No Mesh)

-Calacatta vs Carrara marble is a common debate for countertops, but for backsplashes, they behave similarly.
+The Calacatta vs Carrara marble debate is common for countertops, but for backsplashes they behave similarly.
 Both families are generally very stable materials.

 They don't typically need reinforcing mesh and can often be thinned to 3/4-inch for a more delicate profile if desired.